 You should have a clear CTA button on most, if not all of your website pages leading people to the next step of your process where it makes sense.
 This helps with user-friendliness, flow, conversions - you name it!
 And as for what text to put in your CTA buttons, keep it simple (2-3 words) and use verbs so they know exactly what action will occur when they click the button.

-4. The dreaded face picture… ADD an updated picture of your face on your website!
+4. The dreaded 'about me' picture… ADD an updated picture of your face!

 Us designers and marketers don’t just say “include your face” for no reason!
 There’s science behind this suggestion and it boils down to trust and personability.
 People don’t just buy from a company.
 They buy from people.
 And, that means they need to trust you before they buy from you.